aauyeung19/dsp/lessons/command_line/command_line_lecture.md

 ```

 > What changed?
+__the file size is listed as kb.
+Cleans up the sizes for larger files__

 If instead copying we just want to change the name of a file, we can do: